 Already know you want to work with us?
 Book a session here!

-At this time, we are offering both in-person and virtual sessions.
-Our in-person appointments take place at NUR Space at 596 Warburton Avenue in Hastings-on-Hudson.
-Our virtual sessions are conducted via video conference through our client platform, Practice Better, and Zoom.
-These online sessions allow for the same high-quality experience you’d receive during an in-person session, just from the comfort of your own home or office.
+At this time, we are offering only virtual sessions.
+Our virtual sessions are conducted via video conference through our client platform, Practice Better, utilizing Zoom.
+These online sessions happen in comfort of your own home or office at a time most convenient for you!

 Depending on your individual needs and circumstances, you will meet with your dietitian every week initially and then bi-weekly, once a month or as needed.
 This is determined based on several factors: (1) whether you have met your goals, (2) the level of accountability you desire, and/or (3)what will keep the momentum going to reach your goals faster.
 Establishing long-term health habits requires support by us and a commitment by you in order to see true success - a true team effort!